DanySK/Alchemist-quickstart/README.md

 }
 ```
 [Gradle](https://gradle.org) has a special task to run a Java class from the build script: `JavaExec`.
 We can create our custom task of type `JavaExec` and configure it to launch our simulation.
 In order to make it work, we need to do two more things:
-- specify the main class, which is `it.unibo.alchemist.Alchemist`
+- specify the Alchemist main class, which is `it.unibo.alchemist.Alchemist`
 - explicit the classpath, or java won't be able to find all the classes needed

-This is what we do with the first two lines of code and it is sufficient to successfully start Alchemist.
-However, we don't want just to start Alchemist, we actually want it to run our simulation.
+This is what we do in the first two lines of code, and it is sufficient to successfully start Alchemist.
+Now, to make it run our simulation we need to launch the simulator with proper parameters.
+To run a simulation we can rely on the `-y` option followed by the path to the simulation file.
+For further information about the supported options see the [command line interface](#command-line-interface).
 Alchemist simulations are contained in *.yml files, more information about how to write such simulations can be found [here](https://alchemistsimulator.github.io/wiki/usage/yaml/).
-So, to launch our simulation we need to run Alchemist with proper parameters, to run a simulation we can rely on the `-y` option followed by the path to the YAML file.
-For further information about the supported options see the [command line interface](#command-line-interface).
 Let's suppose the `$simulation` variable contains the name of our simulation file, which is located in the `src/main/yaml/` folder, what we want to do is to run Alchemist with the following options:
 ```bash
 -y src/main/yaml/$simulation.yml
 ```
 The third line of code does exactly this.

 Ok, that's it.
-You should be able to use Alchemist via Gradle in your own project now.
+You should be able to use Alchemist via Gradle in your own project now, or at least have a clue.

 ## Command line interface